Exploring the Constraints on Artificial General Intelligence: A Game-Theoretic No-Go Theorem: The setup and results

-\begin{definition}[Repeated contest] Let $G_1$ denote a game of $G$ in which player 1 is H and player 2 is AI, and $G_2$ denote a game of $G$ in which player 1 is AI and player 2 is H. Let $G^k_{1,2}$, $k\geq 1$, denote the \textit{repeated contest} game in which each stage game consists of two games, $G_1$ and $G_2$, and each stage game is repeated $k$ times. \end{definition}
+\begin{definition}[Repeated contest] Let $G_1$ denote a game of $G$ in which player 1 is $H$ and player 2 is $M$, and $G_2$ denote a game of $G$ in which player 1 is $M$ and player 2 is $H$.
+Let $G^k_{1,2}$, $k\in \{1,2,...\}$, denote the \textit{repeated contest} game in which each stage game consists of two games, $G_1$ and $G_2$, and each stage game is repeated $k$ times. \end{definition}

-In simple words, the repeated contest between H and AI is defined as the repeated game in which each stage game consists of two games in each of which the roles of the players are swapped.
-The reason is that game $G$ may be biased towards one player.
-To given an example, Chess World Champhionship is a repeated contest in which each player plays with white pieces equal number of times.
+In simple words, the repeated contest between $H$ and $M$ is defined as the repeated game in which each stage game consists of two games in each of which the roles of the players are swapped.
+This is done to account for the possibility that game $G$ may be biased towards one player.
+For example, in the world chess championship, the players play an equal number of games with white pieces to account for any potential first-mover advantage.
+I formalize the concept of outperformance as follows.